Nova User Guide

 1. Open Obsidian Settings → Community Plugins → Nova

-3. Enter your API key in the corresponding field
+3. Enter your API key for your preferred provider

 2. Understanding Nova's Core Philosophy